HydroModPy/HydroModPy/docs/source/theory/streams_and_seepage/downslope-distance-calibration.rst

 own downslope closure.
 Measured with no pre-treatment on five catchments at 75 m: 0.68 to 0.95, so on four of five, a quarter to a third of the D8 trace leaving the mapped cells exits the network at the first step.
 At 25 m it falls to 0.49 to 0.64.
-The disagreement is the rule, not the exception, and HydroModPy reports :math:`\alpha` on every run whether or not the burning is active.
+The disagreement is the rule, not the exception.

+HydroModPy measures :math:`\alpha` on every run declaring ``geographic.enforce_streams.stream_geometry_path``, whether or not ``enabled`` is set, which is what makes it usable to decide that the burning is needed.
+It is written to ``stream_dem_agreement.json`` in the geographic directory and logged with a warning below 0.90.
+A run declaring no network there measures nothing.
+A calibration declaring a network output recomputes the same ratio on the solver mesh and publishes it per trial as ``alpha_obs_closure``.

 References
 ----------